Amtrak Northeast Corridor

 to spend some of Amtrak's money is the B&P Tunnel in Baltimore, but it too, for

-the time being, has hit a wall on several fronts.
+the time being, has hit a snag on several fronts.

 If you like Pennsy PL (Position Light) signals, and B&O CPL's (Color Position Light signals),